cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## What is TinyML?

 TinyMl (Tiny Machine Learning) is an environment for deploying ML models on microcontrollers.
 TinyML takes the learning methods that usually run on powerful GPUs and CPUs and compresses them to work on small, low-power devices.
 - Models must be compact (few layers, limited total number of neurons).
-Tese restrictions mirrored real-world engineering: with limited hardware, every design choice matters.
+These restrictions mirror real-world engineering restrictions: with limited hardware, every design choice matters.
 - Models run directly on the device, without needing cloud interaction.
 This makes computation more efficient and helps with privacy considerations.
 - Applications include embedded computer vision and speech recognition.